nuwan-iscientia/OONF/README.md

   * ``sudo ./olsrd2_static --set=log.debug=nhdp_w eth0 wlan0  lo``

 You should now see some output which shows you the info from the hello packets.

+## How to proceed from here

+If you managed to start olsrd2 and see some output, you made it!
+Now is the time to review the detailed configuration setups at http://www.olsr.org/mediawiki/index.php/OLSR_network_deployments